Remembering

 1912 owners restyled as Tree SS Co Ltd, Cardiff

-21 April 1915 at Scapa Flow alongside HMS Donegal refuelling her with coal
+21 April 1915 at Scapa Flow alongside HMS DONEGALL refuelling her with coal

-6 January 1916 at Scapa Flow alongside HMS Donegal refuelling her with coal
+6 January 1916 at Scapa Flow alongside HMS DONEGALL refuelling her with coal

 13 January 1916 signalled for assistance at height of a NW’ly gale.
 The Thurso lifeboat Sarah Austin was launched, rendered assistance and berthed the vessel at Scrabster